-The United States just marked another unfortunate milestone: surpassing $37 trillion in national debt.
-This level of indebtedness surpasses the economic output of China and the entire Eurozone, combined.
-As a percentage of GDP, our debt levels are comparable to those just after World War II.
-However, unlike that period, the United States is neither in recession nor global war but is instead in an economic expansion and relative peace.
+The United States just marked another unfortunate milestone: surpassing $38 trillion in national debt.
+This level of debt is more than the economic output of China and the entire Eurozone, combined.
+As a percentage of GDP, our debt levels are close to the level of debt after World War II.

-Worse still, U.S. debt accumulation is accelerating relative to historic experience; put another way, we are adding debt faster than ever.
+Worse still, U.S. debt is accelerating relative to history; put another way, we are adding debt faster than ever.

-In the 2020s, the U.S. has added debt at a rate of $1 trillion every 5 months, more than twice the rate that has prevailed over the past 25 years.
-In part, recent debt accumulation reflects the significant deficit spending in response to the COVID-19 pandemic.
-Yet, in the face of a strong recovery and low unemployment, U.S. deficits remain substantially elevated and are projected to continue growing at a historic rate, while associated interest costs have overtaken all but Social Security as the nation’s largest expenditure.
+In the 2020s, the U.S. added debt at a rate of $1 trillion every 5 months, more than twice the rate that has prevailed over the past 25 years.
+Yet, in the face of a growing economy, U.S. deficits remain substantially elevated and are projected to continue growing at a historic rate.

 Looking at recent history, by decade, the U.S. added $1 trillion to the Debt: